kubernetes-sigs/scheduler-plugins/kep/942-node-metadata-scoring/README.md

 After all raw scores are collected, the plugin normalizes them linearly into the standard scheduler range `[0, 100]`.

-If all candidate nodes have the same raw score, the plugin assigns `framework.MinNodeScore` to every candidate.
+If all valid candidate nodes have the same raw score, the plugin assigns `framework.MaxNodeScore` to those valid candidates when at least one other candidate has invalid metadata, and `framework.MinNodeScore` to invalid candidates.
+If every candidate is valid and has the same raw score, the plugin assigns `framework.MinNodeScore` to every candidate.
 In that case, the plugin becomes neutral and leaves the final placement decision to other scheduler plugins and tie-breaking behavior.

 This also means that if all candidates are missing the configured metadata, the plugin does not fail scheduling; it simply stops influencing the ranking.